gmcmillan100/docs/values.md

 ## Transformation

-People who work at LinkedIn are here because they seek to make a positive and lasting impact on the world, help realize the full potential of LinkedIn, and fundamentally alter the trajectory of their careers.
+People who work at Company are here because they seek to make a positive and lasting impact on the world, help realize the full potential of Company, and fundamentally alter the trajectory of their careers.

 ## Results